steven-deboer/pcc-demo/README.md

 ![image](https://github.com/steven-deboer/pcc-demo/assets/96180461/2cb33915-d991-42ee-91d3-676d80817aff)

-    Save the rule and start the `security_checks.sh` script again.
+    Save the rule and start the `pcc_demo.sh` script again.
 This time, Prisma Cloud Compute will not only alert on the potential threats, but also prevent them from being carried out.

 Please note that the exact steps to manually learn a model and create a runtime rule might vary based on the version and configuration of your Prisma Cloud Compute installation.